-The standards established in this policy under which employees may receive special compensation are intended to conform to relevant state and federal regulations, including the Fair Labor Standards Act, and those governing grants and contracts including OMB Circular A-21.
+The standards established in this policy under which employees may receive special compensation are intended to conform to relevant state and federal regulations, including the Fair Labor Standards Act, and those governing grants and contracts including OMB Circular A-21 located on the Research and Sponsored Programs website.

-This policy generally does not apply to employees paid on an hourly basis.
+Employees whose primary assignment is paid on an hourly basis or employees on a leave of absence are generally not eligible to receive special compensation.
 This policy does not address consulting or other work for employers other than the University.
 For rules on Extra Compensation see Policy 4.16: Extra Income Compensation and for faculty members, Paragraph 7.413 of the Master Agreement between the Board of Regents, State of Iowa and the UNI-United Faculty.

 A. General Statement

-- Is approved by the division vice president before any work begins.
+Is approved by the supervisor, director, department head, dean (if applicable) and division vice president or designee and, when applicable, the Office of Research and Sponsored Programs and/or the UNI Foundation before any work begins.
 Approval may be indicated by a pre-approval form, memorandum of appointment or other documentation sufficient to support approval of a Special Compensation Personnel Action Form (SPC PAF).
 Service performed in advance of such approval may not be compensable;

 - Consultation is across department lines, or involves a separate or remote operation.

-Principal investigators and co-principal investigators are not permitted to earn special compensation on federal grants.
+Principal investigators and co-principal investigators are not permitted to earn special compensation on federal grants they are administering.
 For employees with faculty appointments, the effort on sponsored projects should either be allocated to the 25% of workload designated for research and services obligations or from a buy-out of teaching obligations.
 For staff members, the effort on sponsored projects should be from a buy-out of a percentage of their regular position duties.

 B. Rules for Specific Employee Classifications